ijt/tweed/README.md

 ### URL parameters

-* keywords: comma-separated list of keywords to plot, default "", meaning all of them
+* keywords: comma-separated list of keywords to plot.
+Defaults to "", meaning all of them.

 ## How to run it